Today’s Solo meal is Riz be Bazalyah – Rice with Green peas, cooked just the way Salma used to do it… +

 Every single dish she cooked created memories that are stored deep in us, memories that are now stories we tell people.
-Eating food with her was not a life survival act, on the other hand, every single time it was a culinary experience cooked by no one but my greatest chef of all times Salma.
+Eating food with her was not a life survival act, on the other hand, every single time it was a culinary experience cooked by no one but my greatest chef of all time Salma.

 Let’s get cooking….

 For the meat, in a frying pan on high heat melt the ghee.
 Season the meat with salt and Salma’s spice and mix it.
-Add the meat in the pan and cook for a few minutes till it is fully cooked.
+Add the meat to the pan and cook for a few minutes till it is fully cooked.
 Taste and adjust seasoning if needed.

 For the almonds, you can either fry or air fry or even roast that is totally up to you.
-I have shallow fried mine.
+I have shallow-fried mine.

 - Adding sugar is what Salma used to do to keep the peas green.
-Now we can debate if this is a myth or not however, I find the little bit of the sugar adds a really nice sweet flavor to the peas.
+Now we can debate if this is a myth or not however, I find the little bit of the sugar adds a nice sweet flavor to the peas.

 - If you are lucky and can get your hands on fresh green peas then make sure to blanch it first and then follow the steps, as the frozen products are all pre-blanched.